Bean Validation in the press

 Use a global flag to disable method validation entirely or ask for getters

 to be validated upon call.
-You would use validation.xml
+You would use validation.xml for that:

 <method-validation mode="INCLUDE_GETTERS"/>